lorenmj/gen-world/README.md

 # gen-world

-Generate a grid pattern world with terrain options using perlin noise generation.
+Generate a grid pattern world with terrain options using perlin noise generation written in Python.

-Python.
+Uses and depend on https://github.com/caseman/noise